MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Providers/FileSystem-Provider/Set-Content-for-FileSystem.md

 |Accept Pipeline Input?|false|
 |Accept Wildcard Characters?|false|

-### \-Force
+### -Force
- Replaces the contents of a file, even if the file is read\-only.
-Without this parameter, read\-only files are not changed.
+ Replaces the contents of a file, even if the file is read-only.
+Without this parameter, read-only files are not changed.

 |||
 |-|-|